ABOUT US

 CHAP’s founding working group includes the following individuals:

-• Donald L. Elliott, FAICP, Director, Clarion Associates, LLC; Lecturer, University of Colorado Denver, College of Architecture and Planning
+Donald L. Elliott, FAICP, Senior Consultant, Clarion Associates, LLC; Lecturer, University of Colorado Denver, College of Architecture and Planning

 OUR PLATFORM